 Each Segment II (and Segment I, classic curriculum) portfolio receives at least two reviews, including one by a senior reviewer who has had considerable Portfolio Review experience.
 Reviewers are required to attend a calibration session in order to understand how to consider portfolio materials.
 In order for students to pass the review, their portfolios must receive at least two passing scores.
-A program director may overturn a decision if applicable.
+An education director or dean may overturn a decision if applicable.

-The Appeals Committee will not grant a petition for an additional review, except in extraordinary circumstances and only when sponsored by a program director.
+The Appeals Committee will not grant a petition for an additional review, except in extraordinary circumstances and only when sponsored by an education director or dean.
 A difference in opinion between the student and the reviewer's evaluation of a portfolio is not a basis for appeal.
 Three failures at the Segment I level (classic curriculum only) result in discontinuation from the degree program.
 Three failures at the Segment II level result in a mandatory participation in a remedial studio process.
-All students who fail a Portfolio Review must meet with the program director in charge of the segment for which the portfolio has been submitted to review the evaluations and the portfolio, and to plan a course of action to address identified deficiencies.
+All students who fail a Portfolio Review must meet with the education director or dean in charge for which the portfolio has been submitted to review the evaluations and the portfolio, and to plan a course of action to address identified deficiencies.